 Classic Car Registration by State (2026)

 Most states grant antique or classic vehicle status at 25 model years and older, with reduced fees, permanent plates in six states, and mileage caps typically 1,000-3,000 miles per year.
-The exact label — antique, classic, vintage, collector, or historic — and exact rules vary widely.
-Getting the wrong plate can void coverage on a show car or cost a daily driver its registration.
+The label changes from state to state (antique, classic, vintage, collector, historic), and so do the rules behind it.
+Pick the wrong plate and you can void coverage on a show car or lose registration on a daily driver.

 What counts as a classic car for registration

-The DMV definition is not the same as insurance industry or hobby definitions.
-For registration purposes, the age cutoff matters, and 25 model years is the most common threshold in 2026.
+What the DMV calls a classic and what an insurer or a car club calls one rarely line up.
+For registration, the number that counts is the age cutoff, and 25 model years is where most states draw the line in 2026.
 A vehicle built in 2001 or earlier qualifies for antique status in roughly two-thirds of states this year, including California, Texas, Florida, New York, and Pennsylvania.
 Our antique and classic registration guide walks through the use-restriction tradeoffs and classic insurance models in detail.

 A handful of states use a 20-year rule for separate vintage or classic class — Illinois, Indiana, Maryland, and New Jersey.
 Connecticut requires 30 years for full antique benefits.
 Vermont keeps a flat 25-year cutoff with no extra hoops.